 If an employee has been overpaid by the University, the overpayment is a legal debt and must be repaid in full.
 It is the policy of the University of Virginia Payroll Department to initiate recovery efforts on all payroll overpayments as soon as the discrepancy is detected.
 Departments should not initiate collection.

-When a department determines that an employee has been overpaid, the department must notify Payroll in writing.
-Details must include the period of overpayment, the exact gross salary/bonus amount involved, and the reason for the overpayment.
+When a department or employee determines that an overpayment has occurred, the department or employee must notify Payroll in writing.
+Details must include the date the issue was discovered, the period of overpayment, the amount and type of overpayment (i.e. Regular wages, bonus, goal pay, etc.) and the reason for overpayment.
 Notification should be sent to email@example.com.

 It is the intention of the Payroll Department to work amicably with the affected employee, while acting responsibly in administering state regulations, to affect an orderly return of all excess payments to the University without causing undue financial hardship to the employee.

 Once the Payroll Department has calculated the amount of repayment to the University, the employee will be sent an invoice by the Accounts Receivable department.
 The employee can repay the debt by credit card, personal check, or directly through a payroll deduction (if actively employed.)
 The fees charged the University for processing credit card payments will be passed on to the department originating the document.